 - At the time of signing informed consent is a regular user (including "recreational use") of any illicit drugs or had a recent history (within the last year) of substance abuse (including alcohol).

 This study will be conducted in 2 phases.
 Phase 1 evaluates AST-008 given in combination with pembrolizumab in patients with advanced solid tumors in a classical 3+3 dose escalation design, with up to five ascending dose cohorts of AST-008 and enrollment of 3 patients per cohort to identify an RP2D.
 Patients will be dosed twice with AST-008 as a monotherapy before adding pembrolizumab, which will be added starting at the second cycle.
-Once the MTD or highest escalation cohort has been reached, or notable efficacy has been observed at a given dose level, and a decision as to a RP2D has been made, a two-stage expansion cohort will be initiated.
-Phase 2 will evaluate the RP2D of AST-008 given in combination with pembrolizumab in an expansion cohort following a modified Simon 2-stage optimal design comprised of patients with Merkel cell carcinoma (MCC) or cutaneous squamous cell carcinoma (CSCC). who previously received and have progressed on an anti-PD-(L)1 CPI or are otherwise refractory to CPI therapy.
+Once the MTD or highest escalation cohort has been reached, or notable efficacy has been observed at a given dose level, and a decision as to a RP2D has been made, a two two-stage expansion cohorts will be initiated.
+Phase 2 will evaluate the RP2D of AST-008 given in combination with pembrolizumab or cemiplimab in two expansion cohorts following a modified Simon 2-stage optimal design comprised of patients with Merkel cell carcinoma (MCC) or cutaneous squamous cell carcinoma (CSCC). who previously received and have progressed on an anti-PD-(L)1 CPI or are otherwise refractory to CPI therapy.
 Patients in the MCC cohort will receive IT AST-008 combined with a fixed, standard dose of pembrolizumab while the CSCC cohort will receive IT AST-008 combined with a fixed, standard dose of cemiplimab.